 Learn more about the candidates below.
 Information about the Board, including trustee responsibilities, is available in the Retirement Board section of this website.

 The election will be held by mail vote.
-Ballots will be distributed and tabulated by a third-party firm.
+Ballots will be distributed and tabulated by a third-party firm, American Arbitration Association.
 All NYSTRS members who are retired as of Oct.
 1, 2022 are eligible to vote.
-Ballots will be mailed beginning Oct.
-1 and must be returned or postmarked by Oct.
+The ballot mailing began Oct.
+1. NYSTRS retirees should watch their mailbox for an envelope with NYSTRS' logo and the message "Important!
+Election for Retired Teacher Member of NYSTRS Board.
+Ballot Enclosed."
+See question six of our FAQs for a picture of the envelope.
+Ballots must be returned or postmarked by Oct.
 31.

 About the Candidates